Fear of Abandonment in Relationships, Phobia, Symptoms, Treatment & BPD

 Avoidant Attachment Style: People who follow this style don’t allow anyone to get close to them.
 You may feel like you can’t open up or trust others, making you appear distant, private, or withdrawn.

-Anxious Attachment Style: People with this type of attachment style cope by developing intensely close and dependent relationships with others.
-You may feel anxious about separating yourself from your partner and tend to be emotionally reactive.
+Anxious Attachment Style: People with this attachment style cope by developing intensely close and dependent relationships with others.
+You may feel worried about separating yourself from your partner and tend to be emotionally reactive.

 Abandonment Anxiety in Relationships